-Sampling in Google Analytics or in any web analytics software refers to the practice of selecting a subset of data from your website traffic.
+Sampling in Google Analytics or in any analytics software refers to the practice of selecting a subset of data from your property's traffic.
 Sampling is widely used in statistical analysis because analyzing a subset of data gives similar results to analyzing all of the data.
 In addition, sampling speeds up processing for reports when the volume of data is so large as to slow down report queries.

-If your website has many millions of pageviews per month, sampling the traffic data collection for your site means that you will get good report results in a reasonable amount of time.
+If your property has many millions of pageviews per month, sampling the traffic data collection for your site means that you will get good report results in a reasonable amount of time.
 Even if the data for your site is not sampled when it is collected, certain types of reports will contain sampled results, due to the nature of the query.
 For more information, see the Wikipedia article on sampling.

 This document describes the two kinds of sampling that can occur in Analytics